 FRENCH CONNECTIONS: PART TWO

 Waking up to warm sunshine wasn’t something I had experienced at all this year until Michele and I hit the shores of Brittany.
-All our fears about cold and wet conditions evaporated in the first few days we were there.
-When you are cycle touring you learn to take each day as it comes and there’s little point trying to predict the weather patterns of such a variable region.
+All our fears about the cold and wet conditions evaporated in the first few days we were there.
+When you are cycle touring, you learn to take each day as it comes and there’s little point trying to predict the weather patterns of such a variable region.
 It’s better to just wake each day and see what it brings.
 You can always pull the covers back over your head and go back to sleep after all.

 Contributed by Graeme Willgress

 During our trip we rode on every kind of surface, from loose gravel to perfect tarmac.
 Farm tracks, canal tow paths, stunning roads, we enjoyed them all on our trikes.
 Michele commented on how the roots of trees and pot-holes never felt as bad on the trikes as they do on an upright bike.
 The fat rear tyre and elastic lacing of the seat made us wonder whether the complexity of suspension is worthwhile, unless you are intending to do most of your riding off-road.